-The University of Rochester (U of R) provides invaluable support to the Gandhi Institute.
-In addition to an annual budgetary contribution ($81,000 in 2015-16), the University provides other resources, including legal and IT support.
+The University of Rochester (UR) provides invaluable support to the Gandhi Institute.
+In addition to an annual budgetary contribution ($75,000 in 2020-2021), the University provides other resources, including legal and IT support.

-Most of all, however, it provides the Institute access to undergraduate and graduate students.
-In addition to students who participate in the Gandhi Service Fellows program each year, U of R students serve as student board members and as ongoing volunteers, both individually and in groups.
-Student organizations of every kind utilize the spaces at the institute and participate in public events there.
+Most of all, UR provides the Institute access to undergraduate and graduate students.
+In addition to students who participate in the Gandhi Service Fellows program each year, UR students serve as student board members and as ongoing volunteers, both individually and in groups.
+Student organizations of every kind utilize the spaces at the Institute and participate in public events there.

 While the Gandhi Institute is a 501(c)3 organization, we are grateful to the University of Rochester for hosting the Institute and providing a substantial part of our yearly budget along with pro-bono professional services.
 We enjoy working with University students, faculty, and staff on campus and in the community.